‘B’ Force Borneo

 Ron was the son of Hale School Headmaster, Mathew Wilson.
 He attended Hale School from 1917 to 1926 and in his final year was a prefect, a fine footballer and cricketer and represented the School as a long jumper, hurdler and high jumper in the Inters athletics programme.

 WX9340 Bennett, Henry Patrick – d.
-15 Feb 1945 aged 30 years, heart paralysis about 5 miles west of Marimgan (Murikan) east of Tampias.
+15 Feb 1945 aged 30 years on First March of heart paralysis about 5 miles west of Marimgan (Murikan) east of Tampias.
 Pat was a Gnowangerup boy.
 There were about 4-6 chaps from Gnowangerup in 2/4th.

 WX7007 Burton Edward George – d.
 Sandakan (1) 21.2.45 of malaria aged 22 years.